-While the claims have been informed by an extensive review of the literature and expert consensus that has not yet been fully substantiated by studies that strictly conform to the specifications given here.
-The expectation is that during field test, data on the actual field performance will be collected and appropriate revisions will be made to the claim or the details of the Profile.
+While the claims have been informed by an extensive review of the literature and expert consensus, they have not yet been fully substantiated by studies that strictly conform to the specifications given here.
+The expectation is that during field test, data on the actual field performance will be collected and appropriate revisions will be made to the Claims and/or the details of the Profile.
 At that point, this caveat may be removed or re-stated.

 The performance values in Claims 1, 2, 3 and 4 reflect the likely impact of variations permitted by this Profile.
 The Profile requires that for a given tumor the same conformant radiologist actor and image analysis tool actor must make the measurement at both timepoints.
-If a different radiologist and/or image analysis tool was used at the baseline, this means the current radiologist and image analysis tool must repeat the baseline measurement for the result to be conformant with this profile.
-The profile permits the other actors (acquisition device, technologist, physicist, etc) to differ at the two timepoints, i.e. it is not required that the same scanner be used for both exams of a patient.
-If one or more of the actors that are permitted to differ are the same, the implementation is still conformant with this Profile and it is expected that the measurement performance will be improved.
+If a different radiologist and/or image analysis tool was used at the baseline, this means the current radiologist and image analysis tool must repeat the baseline measurement for the result to be conformant with this Profile.
+The Profile permits the other actors (scanner, technologist, physicist, etc) to differ at the two timepoints, i.e. it is not required that the same scanner be used for both exams of a patient.
+If one or more of the actors that are permitted to differ are the same, such as the same scanner for both exams, the implementation is still conformant with this Profile and it is expected that the measurement performance will be improved.
 To give a sense of the possible improvement, the following table presents expected precision for alternate scenarios; however, except for the bolded column, these precision values are not Claims of this Profile.
-If the radiologist or image analysis tool are different (or any other requirement of the profile is not met), the measurement might still be clinically useful, but the measurement is no longer conformant with the Profile and the measurement claims should not be presumed.
+If the radiologist or image analysis tool are different (or any other requirement of the Profile is not met), the measurement might still be clinically useful, but the measurement is no longer conformant with the Profile and the measurement Claims should not be presumed.

-Table 2-1: Minimum Detectable Differences for Tumor Volume Changes (Informative)
+Table 2-1: Minimum Detectable Change in Tumor Volume (Informative)